aedenj/apache-flink-kotlin-starter/README.md

 - **ZooNavigator** - A web-based UI for ZooKeeper that you can start and stop using `make zoonav-start` and `make zoonav-stop`.
 Navigate to [http://localhost:9001/](http://localhost:9001/) for access.
 - **Schema Registry** - A RESTful metadata storage for your Avro, JSON and Protobuf schemas.
 You can start or stop these services using `make registry-start` and `make registry-stop`.
-The UI can be access via the [Kafka UI](http://localhost:8001/ui/clusters/local/schemas)
+A UI can be accessed via the [Kafka UI](http://localhost:8001/ui/clusters/local/schemas)

 ## Useful Commands